Fishing Lures For All Species

 Fishing lures are designed to catch specific species of fish, but will often attract other fish as well.
 It is not uncommon to catch crappie, walleye, sunfish, catfish and others on a lure designed specifically for bass.
 Each lure is created as an imitation of something fish like to eat.
 They range in size from tiny trout flies imitating insects to foot-long lures posing as worms, snakes, frogs and bait fish.

 The vast majority of bass lures imitate bait fish (shad, minnows and other small fish), crawfish (or crawdads), shrimp (and other crustaceans), frogs, worms, snakes, ducks and other natural food sources.
 Different bass-fishing lures are designed to be fished at varying depths ranging from floating surface lures to heavy jigs and worms fished to a depth of 60' or more.
-See details on the bass fishing lures page displaying lures by category for various fishing conditions.
+See details for use on the bass fishing page.

 Most trout are caught on flies which imitate their primary food source, insects.
 Trout have small mouths and eat large quantities of small insects until they are large enough to eat bait fish, worms, fish eggs and small crustaceans.
-See the trout files and lures page for a sampling of the most commonly used trout lures.
+Also visit the trout fishing page.

 Crappie love minnows.
 Most crappie jigs and lures are designed to imitate minnows or other small fish.
 Other small sunfish lures are simply the smaller versions of crappie baits.
-Visit the crappie lures page for a listing of the most popular crappie jigs and lures.
+Also visit the crappie fishing page for tips, tactics and methods.

 For the most part, walleye lures are small versions of popular bass fishing lures.
 The mouth of a walleye is smaller than that of bass so it feeds on smaller portions of the same menu as bass.
 Walleye fishing lures are generally fished slower as well.
-See the walleye lures page for samples and tips.
+Also see the walleye fishing page for tactics and tips.

 Fishing in all states